Insights

 - Get any comparable-role offer in writing, with a side-by-side comparison of compensation, title, duties, site, and benefits.
 Verbal "we have a similar role somewhere" is not a § 639.3(f) carveout.

 - Confirm ERISA claim and appeal procedures will be respected on any benefit denial.
-If the plan documents exist, you have a right to the SPD on request under 29 U.S.C. § 1024(b)(4) (verified May 2026).
+If the plan documents exist, you have a right to the SPD on request under 29 U.S.C. § 1024(b)(4).[10]

 - Preserve the WARN claim.
 If the aggregation analysis suggests rounds 1 and 2 should have triggered notice, accepting a comparable role can waive your contribution to that aggregation.
 The decision belongs to you, not the employer's HR team.

-When to call an employment lawyer in a multi-round situation
+When should you call an employment lawyer in a multi-round situation?

 Three patterns warrant outside counsel.
 The first is a refuse-to-disclose response from HR on round counts, total program size, or the decisional unit definition.
 Aggregation cases turn on these facts; an employer that will not document them is one that expects the documentation to support a claim.
 The second is disparate-impact signal in the OWBPA exhibit: an older-worker selection rate substantially above the younger-worker rate in the same unit, especially when the rate persists across rounds.
 The third is an ERISA plan-status dispute in which the employer denies the plan exists despite a published schedule, written eligibility criteria, and a defined consideration window.
 The denial is sometimes a litigation posture and sometimes a misunderstanding, and an ERISA-experienced attorney can tell which it is in a single intake.